Maurice Glasman, Baron Glasman: Political opinions

 Speaking at the Postliberalism Conference in December 2024, Glasman celebrated the victory of Donald Trump, which he said was "world historical", and described it as "a multi-racial, multi-ethnic, interfaith, working-class coalition against progressives – that's the enormity of what we're talking about.
 Kamala Harris was for they/them, President Trump is for you.
 That's all you really need to know about the American election".
-Glasman also declared that "the only place to build a house now is on the left side of MAGA square", which he understands as the faction represented by Steve Bannon.
+He later described one of his "political missions" as "to reclaim the rainbow from the ownership of transsexuals".
+Glasman also declared, in the aftermath of Trump's second election, that "the only place to build a house now is on the left side of MAGA square", which he understands as the faction represented by Steve Bannon.
 Morgan Jones and David Klemperer, co-editors of Renewal, said that by choosing to align with the MAGA movement, Glasman sided with forces which threaten social democracy, and which today represent its primary antagonist.

+In 2025, Glasman gave the Annual Address of the Global Warming Policy Foundation, a British climate change denialist think-tank.
+During his speech, he compared the climate crisis to past beliefs in an "imminent apocalypse", noting that "all of [those] predictions were wrong", implying that the overwhelming scientific consensus on the climate crisis was similarly misguided.
+This is contrary to the extensive body of conclusive scientific research, and Glasman offered no evidence to back up his claims.
+He criticised the "progressive orthodoxy" that "weird is normal", calling it "idiocy masquerading as reason", and blaming universities as the "main incubators" of progressivism.
+He also claimed that the BBC "would be in a better state today" if it had "stayed static ... in 1973".
+He called Net Zero "fantastical and incoherent" and endorsed the expansion of the North Sea oil and gas industry, and said that Britain should consider reopening its coal mines.

 In September 2025, Glasman called for HM Treasury to be "abolished", with its powers moved to the prime minister and a new economics ministry, in order to trigger an industrial revival based on heavy industry and vocational jobs in place of white collar work.
 He also called to "close down half of universities and turn them into vocational colleges".
-In November, he was a keynote speaker at the annual conference of the Together Declaration, a group with ties with Reform UK.
+In November that year, he was a keynote speaker at the annual conference of the Together Declaration, a group with ties with Reform UK.

 Personal life

 Glasman is a supporter of Jewish tradition, regularly goes to a synagogue on Shabbat and is a founder member of the Masorti Jewish congregation New Stoke Newington Shul.
-His wife Catherine, who is not Jewish, has also become "engaged with Judaism".
-According to The Jewish Chronicle, they keep kosher and celebrate Shabbat.
-He plays the trumpet and smokes rolled-up cigarettes.
-He lives with his wife and their four children in a flat over a clothing shop in Stoke Newington in north London.
+His wife Catherine, who is not Jewish, has also become "engaged with Judaism", according to The Jewish Chronicle.
+Glasman has described the Bible as "the greatest book of our shared civilisation" and said that Noah and the Ark is "the most important Bible story".
+He plays the guitar and trumpet and smokes rolled-up cigarettes.
+As of 2022, he and Catherine are "amicably separated" and he lives in "a small flat in Dalston".